choan/string_tensions/README.md

 # StringTensions

-A library for calculating musical string tension (from known unit weight, length and pitch) and unit weight (from known tension, length and pitch).
+A library for various musical string calculations:

+* Tension (from known unit weight, length and pitch)

+* Unit weight (from known tension, length and pitch).

+* Unit weight (from known density and gauge)

+TODO:

+* Gauge (from known unit weight and density)

 ## Installation